skip to navigationskip to main content

 Anti-investigation Scanning Checks

-With random investigations, anyone can come under enquiry.
-However, you can minimise the chance of an investigation into your affairs for other reasons.
-We know the triggers that often give rise to enquiries, if not fully explained to HMRC when submitting your Tax Return.
+However, you can minimise the chance of a tax investigation into your affairs for other reasons.
+We understand the common triggers that can prompt enquiries if they are not properly explained when submitting your tax return.

-Every Tax Return or set of accounts we submit to HMRC goes through an anti-investigation scanning check.
+As part of our tax investigation service, every Tax Return or set of accounts we submit to HMRC goes through an anti-investigation scanning check.
 The check will identify any areas that may lead to an enquiry before your Return is submitted without explanation.
-This helps to minimise the chances of you being investigated.
+This helps to minimise the chances of you being involved in an HMRC tax investigation.

 Next Step: Contact our Tax Investigation Accountants